lester0866/starter-hugo-academic/content/authors/admin/_index.md

 ---
 I am a PhD student at [MIT CSAIL](https://csail.mit.edu/) working with [Vincent Sitzmann](https://www.vincentsitzmann.com/) and [Josh Tenenbaum](http://web.mit.edu/cocosci/josh.html).
 Previously, I completed my B.S. in Computer Science at the University of Rochester.
 My research is partly supported by the [MIT Presidential Fellowship](https://oge.mit.edu/fellowships/presidential-graduate-fellowship-program/).

-I am interested in building inverse models that learn to capture the rich and structured representation of the physical world from unstructured observation.
-To this end, my research draws ideas from vision, graphics, robotics, and computational cognitive science.
+I am interested in building inverse models that capture the rich and *structured* representation of the physical world from *unstructured observation*.
+To this end, my research draws ideas from vision, graphics, computational cognitive science, and robotics.

 **To master/undergraduate students**: If you would like to work with me or chat about life, career, or AI/ML research, feel free to email me to schedule a meeting.
 I encourage students from [underrepresented groups]() to reach out and will prioritize these meetings.